villermen/runescape-cache-tools/readme.md

  - Combine sound chunks from the soundtrack archive into full-fledged, named tracks.
  - Show a list of all soundtrack names, or a list of all the ones not present in the output directory (so you know what to load into the cache in-game).

-####Soundtrack download
+####Soundtrack

+I've uploaded all named tracks to youtube.
+Playlist can be found [here](https://www.youtube.com/playlist?list=PLLCViMm56RAFqVJKXi13VEFwz7Q_Bi4gR).
-You can download the soundtrack we have created together with the tool from [my website](https://villermen.com/browser/?d=music).
+You can download the soundtrack we have created together with the tool from [my website](https://villermen.com/browser/music).
 It's as complete as possible.
 If you have extracted any tracks that are not (yet) downloadable in the file browser, you can contact me at any time.
 [An email](mailto:villermen@gmail.com) would probably be the best way to contact me.

 ####Show your support!